-This is to avoid possible confusion if the leak comes from the outside (for instance rain water, when washing the car or else).
+This is to avoid possible confusion if the leak comes from the outside (for instance rainwater, when washing the car or else).
 Coolant has a characteristic odor of its own.

-Main reason for this is a damaged heater core or hoses that lead to it.
+The main reason for this is a damaged heater core or hoses that lead to it.